 Calculating the median is an important step in many statistical analyses and can be done quickly and easily using Python or Excel.
 In this section, we take a closer look at the calculation using simple examples.

-Calculation in Excel
+Calculating the Median in Excel

 In our case, we have stored ten income data in column A and overwritten it with the heading “Incomes”.
 Accordingly, the numerical values are stored in cells A2 to A11.